-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held June 22, 2011
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+To Be Held June 26, 2013

-NOTICE IS HEREBY GIVEN that the 2011 Annual Meeting of Stockholders of inTEST Corporation will be held in our offices located at 804 East Gate Drive, Suite 200, Mt.
-Laurel, New Jersey, on Wednesday, June 22, 2011, at 11:00 A.M.
+NOTICE IS HEREBY GIVEN that the 2013 Annual Meeting of Stockholders of inTEST Corporation will be held in our offices located at 804 East Gate Drive, Suite 200, Mt.
+Laurel, New Jersey, on Wednesday, June 26, 2013, at 11:00 A.M.
 Eastern Daylight Time, to consider and vote on the following matters described in the accompanying Proxy Statement:

-- 1. To elect as directors the six nominees named in the accompanying Proxy Statement, with each director to serve until the next annual meeting of stockholders and the election and qualification of such director's successor; - 2.
-Ratification of the selection of McGladrey & Pullen, LLP as our independent registered public accounting firm for the year ending December 31, 2011; and - 3.
+- The election as directors of the six nominees named in the accompanying Proxy Statement, with each director to serve until the next annual meeting of stockholders and the election and qualification of such director's successor; - Ratification of the selection of McGladrey LLP as our independent registered public accounting firm for the year ending December 31, 2013; - 3.
+Approval of the compensation of our named executive officers; - The frequency of future advisory votes on the compensation of our named executive officers; and - 5.
 Such other business as may properly be brought before the meeting or any adjournment thereof.

-The Board of Directors has fixed May 18, 2011, at the close of business, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.
+The Board of Directors has fixed May 7, 2013, at the close of business, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.